 Broad-scale land clearing in Queensland, where most Australian clearing has occurred in recent times, did not cease until the end of 2006.
 Consequently, Bachelard’s statement “in the past two decades deforestation for agriculture has been outlawed” is largely incorrect.

 In the 20 years to 2008, around 78,000 square kilometres were cleared in that state for livestock.
 That’s equivalent to a 33 kilometre wide strip of land between Melbourne and Cairns.
 Any desire for increased meat production may create pressure on legislators to allow more of the same.
-It is not hard to imaging the current Liberal National Party government in Queensland, led by Campbell Newman, being sympathetic to any suggestions for a return to mass clearing.
+It is not hard to imagine the current Liberal National Party government in Queensland, led by Campbell Newman, being sympathetic to any suggestions for a return to mass clearing.
 Significant levels of livestock-related clearing are continuing anyway, due to various exemptions.

 Also, the National Greenhouse Gas Inventory’s land use change estimate includes emissions from all forest lands cleared during the year of reporting, as well as ongoing emissions from the loss of biomass and soil carbon on lands cleared over the previous twenty years.
 As a result, recent clearing is very relevant.
 It’s also worth noting that a key factor omitted from official reporting is the ongoing loss of carbon sequestration caused by the loss of trees.